Restructuring Compensation Services - Bankruptcies, Reorganizations & Other Financially Distressed Transactions

 NFPCC served as the expert in defense of the objections and ultimately the court approved the programs.
 The company subsequently succeeded in the asset sale, over-achieving the targeted sales proceeds goal.
 Executives and employees were paid their incentives and marginal voluntary turnover occurred over the period.

 MIPs are intended to solve this problem by creating an incentive pool to retain and motivate human capital upon successful emergence.
 Companies will carve out a certain percentage of the shares outstanding in the new entity for issuance to management, employees and/or the board.
-MIP awards enhance alignment of all stakeholder interests and incentivize the workforce to build long-term value.
+MIP awards enhance the alignment of all stakeholder interests and incentivize the workforce to build long-term value.

 - Participation level;